xsuite/xsuite/docs/s_dependent_magnetic_fields.rst

 also contain tuples of ``Spline4`` objects describing successive transverse derivatives of the field.

+The reconstruction of the three-dimensional field from these on-axis data is described in the ``Field expansion for s-dependent magnetic field`` chapter of the :doc:`Physics Guide <physicsguide>`.

 An extended field map is typically represented by a line containing several ``SplineBoris`` elements, with one element for each longitudinal region over which a polynomial representation is used.
 The ``n_steps`` parameter controls